thatmlopsguy/thatmlopsguy.github.io/content/hire.md

 am very open to learning new technologies.

 I can work well in a team setting, in a leadership role, or as a solo developer.
 I have a strong background in backend development, software architecture, DevOps, site reliability engineering, and platform engineering.

 During my career, I had opportunities to build both monoliths and microservices, work with relational and non-relational databases, use various message brokers, build REST and gRPC APIs, build distributed systems, and more.
 I have participated in all stages of the software development process, from designing architecture to implementing and deploying the solution.
 I wrote a lot of documentation including ADRs, API specs (using OpenAPI), and RFCs.
-I have experience with various testing frameworks and tools, like pytest and CI/CD tools like GitHub Actions.

 I'm a team player that loves to work with configuration management tools and version control systems.
 If I do something more than three times, I automate it.
 Planning, documentation, monitoring and backups are